Galxe/gravity-litepaper/README.md

 2. **Block size:** The Parallelized State Root framework shows less effective performance with smaller blocks.
 Its benefits are more when the Write Set is substantial.

-Based on these insights, we have developed a **Fully Parallelized State Root Framework** that optimizes Merkle Root generation for both large and small blocks.
+Based on these insights, we are developing a **Fully Parallelized State Root Framework** that optimizes Merkle Root generation for both large and small blocks.
 By enabling parallel processing at both the multiple Storage Tree level and within individual Storage Trees, and by extending the Merkle Tree primitives, this framework can effectively reduce the time for state commitment.